Abhinav12013975/LearnGit/READEME.md

 ***Note : if we currently on same branch which we want to delete.
 First checkout from this branch then we can delete it.

+*** for pushing on some other branch command

+git push origin <---branch name---> : branch name is name of branch on which we want to push

+---------- Merging code ------------

+Way 1

+git diff <---branch name---> : comapare commit, branches file and more

+git merge <---branch name---> : to merge 2 branches

+way 2

+create a PR (pull request) : it lets you tell others changes you have pushed to a branch on github repository..

+above command make changes only on github... it does not show changes in local repo. when we will merge two branch

+to see the change . we will use command

+*** git pull origin <---branch name---> : we have to mention branch name on which we are merging. example -- we have a branch (feature1) and we want to merge with (main) branch then command will be

+**** git pull origin main : this command add changes to main . after making pull request on github

+--------------merge conflict---------------

+merge conflict : this conflict occure when git unable to find the changes in file.